GSA/digitalgov.gov/content/services/dap/add-your-site-dap.md

 Any federal agency can sign up to use the Digital Analytics Program web analytics tool.
 Here’s how it works:

 - Agencies define a DAP point of contact.
-- The U.S. General Services Administration (GSA) will send the agency point of contact (POC) a short, sign-up form to register their agency, and work with them to implement the common page tag code.
+- The U.S. General Services Administration (GSA) will send the agency point of contact (POC) a short registration form to register their agency, and work with them to implement the common page tag code.
 - GSA will provide implementation support, access to training, and other resources to the agency POC.
 - If you don’t have an identified point of contact, [send us an email](mailto:dap@support.digitalgov.gov).